noogler-aditya/Ipl_match_prediction/README.md

 1. **Match Prediction**: Select teams, venue, and toss information to predict the match outcome
 2. **Team Analysis**: View performance metrics and head-to-head statistics for each team
-3. **Dataset Overview**: Explore the IPL dataset with visualizations
 # Ipl_match_prediction